 - Are able to attend the Mentor/Mentee orientation and meetings.

-Social Work with Latinx Certificate
+Social Work with Latinos Certificate

 The Social Work with Latinos Certificate (SWLC) Program offers a learning environment and professional network to enhance the skills of social work graduate students in culturally competent practices that improve the lives of Latinx individuals, families, and communities.